California Health Insurers: Two Years After Reform

 Data from the Department of Managed Health Care (DMHC), the California Department of Insurance (CDI), and other sources were used to examine market share, enrollment, financial performance, public coverage, and consumer satisfaction.

 The complete Almanac report is available under Document Downloads.
 A quick reference guide, all the charts found in the report, data files, and past editions are also available.
-Also, see resources on the medical loss ratio.
+Also, see resources on health insurance enrollment and the medical loss ratio.

 Other key findings include: